DNS Lookup Online

 Choose the server against which you wish to check the respective domain’s DNS records.
 Our DNS record checker lets you select among the following DNS servers:

-If you want to select any specific DNS record type like A record, Txt record, or MX record of your entered domain, select it from the records listed below.
-By default, “All DNS Records” is selected:
+There are numerous DNS record types, but if you want to select any specific DNS record type, such as A record, Txt record, MX record, and so on, select it from the records listed below for your entered domain.
+By default, “All” DNS Records is selected:

 An A (Address) record maps a domain name to an IPv4 address.